RamirentGroup/terraform-aws-cicd/README.md

 Terraform module to create AWS [`CodePipeline`](https://aws.amazon.com/codepipeline/) with [`CodeBuild`](https://aws.amazon.com/codebuild/) for [`CI/CD`](https://en.wikipedia.org/wiki/CI/CD)

-This module supports three use-cases:
+This module supports 4 use-cases:

 1. **GitHub -> S3 (build artifact) -> Elastic Beanstalk (running application stack)**.
 The module gets the code from a ``GitHub`` repository (public or private), builds it by executing the ``buildspec.yml`` file from the repository, pushes the built artifact to an S3 bucket,